norvigaward/naward12/report.md

 ![alt tag](search-didyoumean.JPG)
 Figure 1.
-Case of wrong entrance of domainname
+Case of wrong entrance of domainname, appearance of corrective name

 ![alt tag](didyoumean-searched.JPG)
 Figure 2.
 Appearance of descriptive statitiscs concerning calssification of the domain

 ![alt tag](data-content.JPG)
 Figure 3.
-Table with probabili
+Table with probability values according to classification of the common web crawl

 <h2>2.
 Method: How have you performed your experiments</h2>
 A possible method is to first verify categories that are initially provided by a common brainstorm session between the teamers.
 Afterwards the different words that can be assigned to each of the categories can be measured by count.